trazd66/Appearance-Mimicking-Surfaces/Final Project/entry.md

 We followed the matrix construction steps from the paper to construct the quadratic programming problem.
 For the quadratic programming solver, we used `igl::active_set`.
 The authors of the paper mentioned that it can also be turned into a conic programming problem and solved more efficiently with `Mosek`'s conic programming solver.

+We did not implement the Z-depth constraints due to limited time , hence this implementation is flawed and the results may contain unwanted artifacts

 ## Header
 We implemented a single file implementation of the algorithm that can be included and used easily.